 Things That Bug You

-Your spouse is likely more aware than you realize about the things that bug you.
-If you aren’t intentional about being more positive, you will fall back to being very negative which leads to complaining about every little thing that bugs you.
+Your spouse is likely more aware than you realize about the things that bother you.
+If you aren’t intentional about being more positive, you will become very negative which then leads to complaining about every little thing that bugs you.
 Learning how to navigate conversations about the things that bug you may be the most difficult so far.

 Dreams for Your Future Together

 P.S.
 One more thing on the subject of risk.
-If we want to enjoy deep and meaningful love, it will require us to take risks.
+If you want to enjoy deep and meaningful love, it will require you to take risks.
 At times, you will take a risk that does not turn out well.
 When this happens, you will be tempted to never risk again.
-We understand because we've been there too.
-But you must learn to risk again because that is what deep and meaningful love requires and because deep and meaningful love is worth the risk.
+We understand completely because we've been there too.
+However, we all must learn to risk again because that is what deep and meaningful love requires and because deep and meaningful love is worth the risk.

 If you have any comments or questions about this post, we would love to hear from you using our contact page here.